intel-retail/automated-self-checkout/docs_src/environment_variables.md

     1. as parameter input to docker-run.sh script
     2. in the env files

+The input parameter will override the one in the env files if both are used.

 ### EV as input parameter
 EV as input parameter to pipeline run, here is an example: